getbraincloud/braincloud-docs/docs/api/2_capi/redemptioncode/addcode.md

 ## Method Parameters
 Parameter | Description
 --------- | -----------
-scanCode | A scan code.
-Warning: If the scanCode added is less than 25 characters, the optional codeType must be specified in order to redeem it. codeType | The single-use ('personal') code type. codeState | Initial state of the redemption code. customCodeInfo | Optional custom information.
+scanCode | A scan code (also referred to as a _Promo Code_).
+Warning: If the scanCode added is less than 25 characters, the optional codeType must be specified in order to redeem it. codeType | The personal ('single-use') code type.
+Corresponds to the _Campaign Name_ in the Design Portal. codeState | Initial state of the redemption code. customCodeInfo | Optional custom information.